 be out of your depth

-a) to be involved in a situation or activity that is too difficult for you to understand or deal with
+a) to be involved in a situation or activity that is

 - I felt completely out of my depth at the meeting.